what does it mean to be white?

 One part facilitated community learning and practice

-The Foundations cohort is a 6-month, 12-session cohort designed to bring depth and focus to your racial equity journey as it drives our collective community toward making a tangible difference.
+The Foundations cohort is a 6-month, 12-session cohort designed to bring depth and focus to your liberation journey as it drives our collective community toward making a tangible difference.

 I am not the expert.

-But I do have a system that aids the transformation process for white bodied people (no matter whether you are just starting or well studied) who wish to become capable and able laborers within an abolitionist collective.
+But I do have a system that aids the transformation process for white bodied people (no matter whether you are just starting or well studied) who wish to become more capable and able members within an abolitionist collective.